Computation Offloading in Heterogeneous Vehicular Edge Networks: On-line and Off-policy Bandit Solutions: Network Selection

 \subsection{Problem Formulation for Network Selection}

-Let $\mathbb{Q}_t^m$ be an indicator function that returns 1 if EU offloads to the $m$th network.
-During $T$ offloading rounds, the EU's objective is to offload a task $l$ to a network such that its expected latency is minimized.
+We consider a time-slotted system, where time slot $t$ starts at time instant $t$.
+We assume that tasks are always generated at the beginning of a time slot.
+Then each time slot becomes a decision round.
+Hence, we denote both time slot and decision round as $t$.
+Let $\mathbb{Q}_t^m$ be an indicator function that returns 1 if EU offloads to the $m$th network at the decision round of $t$.
+During $T$ rounds of offloading decision, the EU's objective is to offload a task $l$ to a network such that its expected waiting time is minimized.
 Therefore, the problem can be stated as follows:

 subject to